-a.
-The decision-maker, or hearing officer(s) as appropriate, must issue a written determination regarding responsibility under the preponderance of the evidence standard within 14 calendar days of the live hearing.

-b.
-The written determination must include:

-- i.
-Identification of the allegations potentially constituting sexual harassment as defined in Subsection 2: - ii.
-A description of the procedural steps taken from the receipt of the complaint formal through determination. including anv notifications to the parties, parties interviews with and witnesses, site visits, methods used to gather other evidence, hearings held; - iii.
-Findings of fact supporting the determination: - iv.
+- a.
+The decision-maker, or hearing officer(s) as appropriate, must issue a written determination regarding responsibility under the preponderance of the evidence standard within 14 calendar days of the live hearing. - b.
+The written determination must include: - i.
+Identification of the allegations potentially constituting sexual harassment as defined in Subsection 2; - ii.
+A description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - iii.
+Findings of fact supporting the determination; - iv.
 Conclusions regarding the application of the institution's code of conduct to the facts; - v.
-A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the institution imposes on the respondent, and whether remedies designed to restore or preserve equal access to the institution's education program or activity will be provided by the institution to the complainant; and the procedures institution's and permissible bases for the complainant and respondent to appeal.
+A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the institution imposes on the respondent, and whether remedies designed to restore or preserve equal access to the institution's education program or activity will be provided by the institution to the complainant; and - vi.
+The institution's procedures and permissible bases for the complainant and respondent to appeal. - c.

-c.
 The institution must provide the written determination regarding responsibility to the parties simultaneously.
 The written determination becomes final either on the date that the institution provides the parties with the written determination of the result of the appeal, if an appeal is filed, or if an appeal is not filed, the date on which an appeal would no longer be considered timely.